Living with schizophrenia

 What is schizophrenia?

-People with schizophrenia are typically diagnosed in their late teens to early twenties, with women generally experiencing symptoms later than men.
+• Each person’s experience is different; people are typically diagnosed in their late teens to early twenties, with women generally experiencing symptoms later than men

 Symptoms of schizophrenia typically fall into 3 main categories